Company Registration FAQs

 A common seal is a rubber stamp used to execute company documents.
 Since 1st July, 1998 the use of a common seal is optional, with a document considered correctly executed by a company if it is signed by two directors or a director and secretary or by a single director if they are the sole director and secretary.

-We accept VISA and Mastercard credit cards at time of submission via our secure payment system.
+We accept VISA, Mastercard, and Amex credit cards at time of submission via our secure payment system.
+Amex cards incur a 1.5% surcharge.

 If the company is rejected and you do not wish to proceed with the registration, the preauthorisation will expire in 3 - 6 days, depending on your financial institution making the money available to you again.
 You can be confident you get what you pay for.
 Other companies take your money upfront before your company is registered and then make you jump through hoops to obtain a refund if you no longer want the company.

-If the company is registered it will only be possible to refund the service fee of $50 under exceptional circumstances.
-The $433 ASIC fee is not recoverable.
+If the company is registered it will only be possible to refund the service fee.

 Refunds are given at our discretion and must be applied for via email stating the full reasons for the refund.